Cladding spraying in Manchester

 - Spray application in controlled passes, then a final walk-round at handover

-Distance changes nothing about that order.
-Salford, Stockport, Bolton and Oldham are all covered with the same survey-first method, as is the rest of Greater Manchester.
+Distance doesn’t change that order.
+We cover Salford, Stockport, Bolton and Oldham with the same survey-first method, just like the rest of Greater Manchester.

 Why survey-led beats quote-led

-Quote-led contractors price the job they hope your building is; survey-led contractors price the building you actually have.
+Quote-led contractors price the job they hope your building is; we price the building you actually have.
 The first approach produces low headline numbers followed by mid-contract variations.
-The second produces a figure that survives contact with the scaffold, and a finish specified for the conditions it has to face.
+Our way produces a figure that survives contact with the scaffold, and a finish specified for the conditions it has to face.
 Colour is the flexible part: recoating is the obvious moment to move from a dated scheme to a current one, or to bring an acquired unit in line with the rest of a portfolio.

-For a facade in Manchester that has gone chalky or faded unevenly, the practical next step is simple: have it inspected by someone who will tell you honestly whether spraying is the right answer, and exactly what the work involves if it is.
+For a facade in Manchester that’s gone chalky or faded unevenly, the practical next step is simple: have it inspected by someone who will tell you honestly whether spraying is the right answer, and exactly what the work involves if it is.